 - D3 (cholecalciferol) – from animal sources or sunlight.

-Vitamin D3 From Sunlight
+Vitamin D3 from sunlight

-Thankfully, your body can make its own vitamin D. When you’re outdoors without sunscreen on, the sun’s energy turns a chemical in your skin into Vitamin D3, which is carried to your liver then to your kidneys, where it is transformed into active vitamin D3 utilized by your body.
+Thankfully, your body can actually make its own vitamin D. When you’re outdoors without sunscreen on, the sun’s energy turns a chemical in your skin into Vitamin D3, which is carried to your liver then to your kidneys, where it is transformed into active vitamin D3 utilized by your body.

 If you’re a light-skinned person who walks outside in the summer (without sunscreen on) wearing shorts and a tank top, your body will be able to make about 1,000 IU of vitamin D per minute of full sun exposure.
 So, after 7-10 minutes, you’ll have all the vitamin D you need for the day (7,000 IU).

-Vitamin D3 and D2 From Food
+Getting Vitamin D3 and D2 in the winter

-How do you get vitamin D in the fall and winter?
+How do you get Vitamin D in the fall and winter?

 Our personal favorite source of vitamin D3 is the eggs from our ducks.
-Similar to wild salmon, ducks and chickens raised outdoors on healthy diets produce eggs that have 6x more D3 than standard eggs.
+Similar to wild salmon, ducks and chickens raised outdoors on healthy diets produce eggs that have 4x more D3 than standard eggs.
 As we’ve written about previously, duck eggs are even more nutritious than chicken eggs.